-Windows 10 Pro is power-packed with a host of useful features especially if you need full functionality for your business and an added security to your data.
-It has more than what the Home version offers, and definitely worth the price.
-Just follow the steps shown above to upgrade windows 10 home to pro, and upgrading will be easy!
+Windows 10 Pro is power-packed with a host of useful features, especially if you need full functionality for your business and added security to your data.
+It has more than what the Home version offers, and is definitely worth the price.
+Just follow the steps shown above to upgrade Windows 10 home to pro, and upgrading will be easy!

 Sometimes, while upgrading Windows some issues may occur which can affect or terminate the upgrading process and may also lead to loss of data, such as-

-Upgrading to Windows 10 Pro can cause compatibility issues with old software.
+Upgrading to Windows 10 Pro from Windows 10 Home can cause compatibility issues with old software.
 This makes some applications become broken or can stop working.
 You may need to delete and reinstall the software to continue using the latest Windows 10 Pro.

 Sometimes, random reboots at the most inappropriate times can interfere with the regular automatic updates of Windows 10.
 So, you might want to prevent such reboots.
 To do so, go to your system’s settings.
 Then click on Update & Security, and open Windows Update.
 Now, click on “Advanced Options” and select “Notify to Schedule Restart.”
 You can now start the reboot without interrupting your activity.

 Your PC is not powerful enough to support Windows 10 Pro

 There are a few system requirements to successfully upgrade and run Windows 10 Pro.
 Such requirements are relatively low.
 They include-

 The time required to upgrade Windows 10 Pro significantly varies from system to system.
 It also depends on how stable your internet connection is and how fast it is, the network settings, and the update size of the file.